 The Jefferson nickel debuted in 1938, replacing the Buffalo nickel in the 25th year of its production run.
 A design contest to commemorate Founding Father and third president of the United States Thomas Jefferson, open to “all American sculptors”, was held in 1937.
 German émigré and American artist Felix Oscar Schlag was the winner.
 He received $1,000 for his effort.

 As a numismatic collectible, the 1947-D nickel falls in line with most 20th-century “modern” issues.
-That is, the coin has a niche of dedicated collectors–many that have graduated from penny and nickel boards to collecting set registry quality pieces in certified holders, while others seek to build traditional sets with one of each date and mintmark.
+That is, the coin has a niche of dedicated collectors, many of whom have graduated from penny and nickel boards to collecting registry-quality pieces in certified holders while others seek to build traditional sets with one of each date and mintmark.
 There’s nothing wrong with building a Jefferson nickel set following either of these strategies, although the latter is markedly cheaper.
 But even if building a complete set of superb gem Full Step Jefferson nickels is not your collecting ambition, it is well worth your time to understand the nuances of this issue; the coins that you seek to add to your set might be much more valuable than you or your coin dealer realize.

 In Uncirculated certified grades, we see where the real potential of the 1947-D nickel lies.
 Uncirculated coins, when professionally graded, will fall into one of two categories: Mint State, or Mint State with the Full Steps designation.
 The 1947-D, like many D-mint coins of the 1940s, yielded a fair number of Full Steps examples and many of these survive.
 Far more common, however, are examples in Mint State that do not exhibit complete steps due to contact marks or a lack of fullness of strike.

-The PCGS population includes more than 900 Mint State 1947-D nickels, the majority bunching up in the grades of MS65 and MS66.
-65 is the more populous grade of the two.
-The NGC census shows more than 650 pieces in Mint State, their census conforms with the grade dispersal that PCGS reports.
-Simply put, the most common certified Mint State 1947-D Jefferson nickel is a MS65.
+The PCGS Population Report includes more than 1,000 Mint State 1947-D nickels, the majority bunching up in the grades of MS65 and MS66 (65 being the more populous grade of the two).
+The NGC Census shows almost 800 pieces in Mint State, and their census conforms with the grade dispersal that PCGS reports.
+Simply put, the most common certified Mint State 1947-D Jefferson nickel is an MS65.
 In this grade, these coins have a market value of about $15-$20.

-Of the 1947-D, many brilliant white examples survive, but it is just as likely, if not more likely, that you will encounter uncirculated examples with some degree of tarnish.
-Vintage Jefferson nickels tend to take on rose gold coloration with age, and some develop pastel toning, sometimes faint, like watercolor, other times, vividly technicolor with “monster” color.
-The more individualized and unique the eye appeal is for this issue, the more desirable it becomes to serious collectors.
-The prices realized for this issue at auction bear this out quite dramatically.
+Of the 1947-D, many brilliant white examples survive, but it is just as likely if not more so that you will encounter uncirculated examples with some degree of tarnish.
+Vintage Jefferson nickels tend to take on rose gold coloration with age, and some develop pastel toning–sometimes faint, like a watercolor, and other times vividly technicolor with “monster” color.
+The more individualized and unique the eye appeal is for this issue, the more desirable it becomes to the serious collector.
+Prices realized for this issue at auction bear this out quite dramatically.

 A left-facing bust of President Thomas Jefferson, including a colonial-era pigtail and strikingly similar in detail to the profile of Jean-Antoine Houdon’s 1789 bust, takes up the majority of the obverse.
 The top of his head almost touches the rim, and the barest of truncations is visible at the bottom where Jefferson’s left shoulder meets the edge of the coin.
 The motto IN GOD WE TRUST–which became the national motto in 1956–arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
 The inscriptions LIBERTY and the date 1947 run clockwise along the right side behind Jefferson.
 A small five-pointed star divides the two inscriptions